joshhornby/joshhornby.github.io/_posts/2025-06-17-scepticism-to-collaboration-with-llms.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-10-26T08:00:00+00:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

 _For context: most of my experiments are with Claude 3.7, OpenAI's GPT-4, o3 and o4-mini-high.
 The reflections here are based on hands-on use of those models in day-to-day coding._

 LLMs are changing how we write software, whether we like it or not.
-I started out sceptical of the productivity claims.
-But after months of daily use, I've found something surprising: LLMs work best when you treat them like a junior engineer, not a magic wand.
-Same standards, same discipline, same reviews.
+I was sceptical of the productivity claims.
+After months of daily use, I've landed somewhere I didn't expect: they work best when you treat them like a junior engineer.
+Same standards, same reviews.

 ## The path from doubt to discipline

-I started out sceptical, my first attempts at using LLMs to write code were laughable.
-The model would rewrite a framework source code, invent functions, and ignore naming conventions, all while introducing edge-case bugs.
-I changed tactics, and stopped giving orders and started having a dialogue instead.
-The model became a well-read but inexperienced pair programmer.
-That shift from seeing it as a shortcut to treating it as a disciplined partner changed everything.
+My first attempts at using LLMs to write code were laughable.
+The model would rewrite framework source code, invent functions, ignore naming conventions, and introduce edge-case bugs along the way.
+So I changed tactics.
+Instead of giving orders, I started having a conversation, and the model turned into a well-read but inexperienced pair programmer.

-The biggest gains come from working with the model as you would with a junior engineer, sharing intent, clarifying expectations, and reviewing the result together at each step.
-By making every interaction a conversation rather than a handoff, you surface hidden assumptions or confusion and keep quality high from the start.
-That process, in practice, looks like this:
+The gains come from treating it the way you'd treat a junior engineer.
+You share the intent, you say what you expect, and you review the result together at each step.
+Making every interaction a conversation rather than a hand-off surfaces the hidden assumptions early.
+In practice it looks like this:

 1. **State intent first**: Ask the model to summarise the problem and sketch a solution outline before it writes a single line.
 Misalignment surfaces early.
 2. **Write tests up front**: The generated code reveals gaps, I expand the edge cases.
 A failing test is a fast guard-rail.
 3. **Iterate with review**: I keep the review process identical to human PRs: style, complexity, and clarity all matter.
 4. **Capture rationale**: I ask for a short "why this design" note and save it beside the code.
-Future contributors, including the model inherit the context.
+Future contributors, including the model, inherit the context.

-## Practices that compound value
+## Practices that compound

-There's no magic prompt that makes LLMs work like an expert out of the box.
-What matters is the small habits and routines you put in place, how you interact, how you review, and how you track what actually gets better.
-Over time, these practices compound, quietly raising the bar for everyone who works with the model.
+No prompt makes an LLM work like an expert out of the box.
+What matters is the habits around it: how you interact, how you review, and how you check whether anything is actually improving.
+Those habits compound.

 [Structured prompts make the biggest difference](/improve-llm-prompting).
 The more explicit and orderly the instructions, the better the output.
 I'll ask for a three-sentence summary of intent, then a function signature, then tests.
 That sort of scaffolding gives the model something to anchor to and keeps it from wandering off track.

 I treat each prompt as its own commit.
-Keeping changes granular shortens the feedback loop, one behaviour or refactor at a time means reviews are faster and any mistakes are easy to spot and unwind.
+Keeping changes small shortens the feedback loop.
+One behaviour or refactor at a time means reviews are faster and mistakes are easy to spot and unwind.

-Consistency in vocabulary is another small but important action to focus on.
+Consistent vocabulary is another small thing worth doing.
 I keep a glossary in CONTRIBUTING.md and reference it in prompts.
-When everyone (human or model) is using the same terms for the same things, there's less drift and less friction in hand-offs.
+When everyone, human or model, uses the same term for the same thing, there's less drift at the hand-offs.

-Each week log model-authored lines of code, test coverage, and review comments.
-It shifts the conversation from "it feels quicker" to "here's what's actually changing", and keeps the process grounded in something you can measure, not just feel.
+Each week, log the model-authored lines of code, the test coverage and the review comments.
+It moves the conversation from "it feels quicker" to "here's what changed", which is harder to argue with.

 ## What LLMs change and what they don't

-Routine scaffolding and repetitive tasks now take a fraction of the time, what used to take hours is down to minutes.
-Investigating a new API is no longer an afternoon lost; it's a quick spin-up.
+Routine scaffolding and repetitive tasks now take a fraction of the time.
+What took hours takes minutes.
+Investigating a new API is no longer an afternoon lost.

-But not everything changes.
-System design, trade-off decisions, and organisational alignment still demand human judgment.
-The model suggests patterns, but it's engineers who decide what fits.
+Plenty doesn't change.
+System design, trade-off decisions and organisational alignment still need human judgement.
+The model suggests patterns.
+Engineers decide what fits.

-There's a new risk, though: vibe debt-code that appears fine on the surface, but quietly erodes readability and clarity.
-That's why tests, style checks, and code reviews are as important as ever.
+There's a new risk too.
+Call it vibe debt: code that looks fine on the surface but quietly erodes readability.
+Tests, style checks and code reviews matter as much as they ever did.

-An interesting observation is how sceptics often compare the current LLMs to perfect engineers, while enthusiasts compare them to no tool at all.
-Reality sits between those view points.
-The history of software shows that new abstractions seldom remove work, they reallocate it.
-Terminals displaced punch cards, IDEs displaced editors, and LLMs are displacing a slice of manual implementation while elevating the importance of precise review.
+Sceptics tend to compare today's LLMs to a perfect engineer, and enthusiasts compare them to having no tool at all.
+Reality sits between the two.
+New abstractions rarely remove work, they move it.
+Terminals displaced punch cards, IDEs displaced editors, and LLMs are displacing a slice of manual implementation while making precise review more important.

-Prompting itself often feels like learning a brand-new programming language: you experiment with syntax, search for the right abstractions, and iterate to achieve clarity.
-In that sense, **the newest programming language is English.**
+Prompting feels like learning a new programming language.
+You experiment with the syntax, look for the right abstractions, and iterate until it's clear.
+The newest programming language is English.

 ## Looking ahead

-Agent-style workflows will likely become more popular.
-The winning teams will not be the first to automate everything, they will be the first to build a repeatable practice that integrates LLMs without surrendering standards.
-That is a management problem, not a model problem.
+Agent-style workflows will get more popular.
+The teams that win won't be the first to automate everything.
+They'll be the first to build a repeatable practice that uses LLMs without dropping their standards.
+That's a management problem rather than a model problem.

 I no longer wonder if LLMs will improve engineering, only how fast we can adapt to turn probabilistic text into reliable systems.